KankakeeCommunityCollege/recover-newsroom/_posts/2022-04-11-invitation-to-students.md

 All students are asked to complete the survey.
 It will take less than 10 minutes, and responses are confidential.
 Respondents will be entered into a drawing to win a $50 Amazon gift card from KCC.

-Anyone with questions is invited to contact Dr. Lesley Cooper, director of institutional effectiveness and assessment, at&nbsp;[lcooper@kcc.edu](mailto:lcooper@kcc.edu).
+Anyone with questions is invited to contact Dr. Lesley Cooper, director of institutional effectiveness and assessment, at [lcooper@kcc.edu](mailto:lcooper@kcc.edu).